OlivierLD/raspberry-coffee/NMEA.mux.WebUI/README.md

 - Able to compute data
 - Able to send or broadcast data on several channels
 - Able to run even if no WiFi network is available
+- Able to provide a Web Graphical User Interface

 The [`NMEA.multiplexer`](../NMEA.multiplexer/README.md) is able to read, compute, and broadcast data.